 Our mitigation strategies include pricing actions, longer term planning for constrained materials, new supplier development, material supply tracking tools, and direct engagement with key suppliers to meet customer demand.
 Our relationships with primary and secondary suppliers allow us to reliably source key components and raw materials.
 In areas where we cannot procure key components or raw materials, we consider altering existing products and developing new products to satisfy customer needs.
 Alterations to existing products and the development of new products undergo product quality controls and engineering qualification prior to releasing to our customers.
 In addition, we assist certain suppliers facing manufacturing challenges by committing our own resources to their sites and facilities.
 We believe these mitigation strategies enable us to reduce supply risk, accelerate new product innovation, and expand our penetration in the markets we serve.
-Additionally, due to the strenuous quality controls and product qualification strategies to impact product quality or reliability.
+Additionally, due to the strenuous quality controls and product qualification we perform on a new or altered product, we do not expect these mitigation strategies to impact product quality or reliability.